 Here are our handy tips for understanding kWh and electricity cost per kWh.
-This will help you save money, energy and do your bit for the environment.
-Tick, tick and tick!
+This will help you save money and energy.

 Let’s start with the basics, what is a kW and what is a kWh?